Jack Kenny

 Jack Kenny (born March 9, 1958) is an American writer, director, actor, and producer.

 Early life and education

 Kenny was born in Chicago, Illinois, the son of Sally, a mother and housewife, and Jack, Jr., a business manager for IBM.
-He grew up in Poughkeepsie, NY and in Raleigh, NC.
+He grew up in Poughkeepsie, New York and Raleigh, North Carolina.
 He is a graduate of the Juilliard School Theatre Center, where his classmates in Group 11 included Megan Gallagher, Penny Johnson Jerald, Jack Stehlin, and Lorraine Toussaint.